THE GENEALOGY OF CHRIST

 As a rule, the Churches of God misidentify which of the New Testament genealogies pertains to Christ, and which pertains to His stepfather Joseph.

 The first clear giveaway is the placement of the books in which these genealogies are found, i.e. Matthew and Luke.
-As Matthew is the gospel that was originally written for the Jews, in Hebrew, it serves as a connection between the Hebrew OT and the Greek NT Scriptures and is therefore rightfully placed as the first book of the New Testament.
+As Matthew is the gospel that was originally written for the Jews, in Hebrew, it serves as a connection between the Hebrew Old Testament and the Greek New Testament Scriptures and is therefore rightfully placed as the first book of the New Testament.

-In Matthew's genealogy, the words translated "husband of Mary" literally say "man of Mary" and should be understood as "father of Mary", her father and her husband both having the same name, Joseph.
+In Matthew's genealogy, the words translated "husband of Mary" literally read "man of Mary" and should be understood as "father of Mary", her father and her husband both having the same name, Joseph.
 Mary's husband therefore is not mentioned in this genealogy, only her father, whose name was Joseph.
 There are two known Hebrew manuscripts of Matthew dating from the 16th century that read "father of Mary" in this place.
+One of these is located in the digital library of the Bodleian Library at the University of Oxford, and can be viewed online.

 Matthew 1:18 gives added weight to this interpretation.
 This verse states that there are three sets of 14 patriarchs in Christ's genealogy.
 However, when we add up the generations, we soon see that this is not the case in our current Bible translations.
 If, on the other hand, we identify Joseph as Mary's father rather than her husband, we see that the numbers in Matt 1:2-16 add up perfectly, giving us 14 generations from Abraham until David, 14 generations from Solomon until Jehoiachin, and 14 generations from Shealtiel until Christ.